Select Page

 Rigoberto and Fielding Miza

-On October 17, 2016, Melanie Miza posted the following on Facebook.
-She is Noe’s daughter.
-(Noe being one of Rigoberto’s sons.)
-Melanie came back from her mission last February, and in March her brother Fielding left for a mission to Quito, Ecuador.
+On October 17, 2016, Melanie Miza (Noe’s daughter) posted the following on Facebook.
+Melanie came back from her mission the previous February, and in March, her brother Fielding left for a mission to Quito, Ecuador.

 Translation: About 43 years ago, my grandparents were the first people to enter the waters of baptism in Comalapa.
 This week, we read a page where Elder Taz Evans described my grandparents’ conversion.
 I am profoundly grateful for the way the Lord worked through those missionaries.
 Three generations have been greatly blessed by the Lord since that day.
 Today, we had the opportunity to attend the Comalapa Branch.
 I enjoyed being with those members.
 Thanks to Larry Richman for gathering the history of the Church in Comalapa!